 they go hunting.
 Ittoqqortoormiit is placed at the entrance of the

 greates fjord system in the world, and the greatest national park is

 just north of here.

 a bank is fund in the store.
-We have to yearly arrivels of supply ships,
+We have to yearly arrivals of supply ships,

-midt / end july, and the last end of september, that means you will be
+mid / end july, and the last end of September, that means you will be

 visiting us just before the first ship this year and 8 month after the last.